StarStrider23/sql_covid19/README.md

 <img width="1175" alt="Снимок экрана 2025-04-23 в 18 46 45" src="https://github.com/user-attachments/assets/189ae023-0daf-44e0-8c62-8ce52f71e038" />

 The countries with bigger share of their population infected/deceased tend to locate themselves on the right side of the graph, where HDI is bigger.
 This is especially true for the upper graph.
-But of course, there are lots of exception to this - just look at the graphs!
+But of course, there are lots of exceptions to this - just look at the graphs!